Skip to main content

 • Universal Credit with a household monthly net income of no more than £935

-If you do not qualify for the above benefits, a contribution of £220 per term will be required when applying.
+If you do not qualify for the above benefits, a contribution towards the cost of transport will apply.
+The financial contribution for the 2025/26 academic year is £269.50 per term.

 Should your child not meet the SEND post-16 transport policy, or is able to access public transport, rail or school bus contract, please visit our mainstream post-16 education transport page to check eligibility.